 Roy "Skip" Vandelicht

-Mr. Vandelicht received the Music Teacher of the Year Award from the Missouri Federation of Women's Clubs in 1982, the Outstanding Young Alumni Award from Central Methodist in 1990, the Orpheus Award from the Beta Mu Chapter of Phi Mu Alpha Sinfonia in 1991, the prestigious Bandworld Legion of Honor Award in 2004 and the National Federation of High School Activities "Music Educator of the Year Award for Missouri 2008."
-His memberships include the Music Educators National Conference, the Missouri Music Educators Association, Missouri Bandmasters Association, Phi Beta Mu, the National Band Association, the College Band Directors National Association, the Central States Judges Association, Phi Mu Alpha Sinfonia and the Fayette Optimist Club.
-Vandelicht is an active judge, clinician and adjudicator in Missouri and surrounding states.
+Prof. Vandelicht received the Music Teacher of the Year Award from the Missouri Federation of Women’s Clubs in 1982, the Outstanding Young Alumni Award from Central Methodist in 1990, the Orpheus Award from the Beta Mu Chapter of Phi Mu Alpha Sinfonia in 1991, the Bandworld Legion of Honor Award in 2004, and the National Federation of High School Activities “Music Educator of the Year Award for Missouri 2008”.
+Skip was inducted into the Missouri Bandmasters Association Hall of Fame in 2013, received a Gold Chalk Award for excellence in teaching from CMU in 2013 and the Carolyn and Tad Perry Fellow Award from CMU in 2014.
+Prof. Vandelicht is an active clinician, adjudicator and conductor for bands in Missouri and surrounding states.
+Skip and his wife Melody, who teaches first grade, have two children and five grand children.